-6.175 Oadby and Wigston Borough's emerging spatial strategy aims to prioritise brownfield land over greenfield land, however it is likely that some development will need to come forward on greenfield land to meet the Borough's housing target.
-A number of policies in the Local Plan will have positive effects on SA18 as they seek to promote the use of previously developed land and encourage the efficient use of land in those areas.
+6.181 Oadby and Wigston Borough's spatial strategy aims to prioritise brownfield land over greenfield land, however it is likely that some development will need to come forward on greenfield land to meet the Borough's housing target.
+Furthermore, all the proposed site allocations are on greenfield land.

+However, a number of policies in the Local Plan will have positive effects on SA18 as they seek to promote the use of previously developed land and encourage the efficient use of land in those areas.
 Policy 15: Retail and Related Policy promotes bringing vacant/underused space above units back into use that contribute towards the vitality and viability of the centre.
 Additionally, it states that the main town centres are the preferred locations for new development.
 Policy 4: Sustainable Development promotes development that will improve the social, economic and environmental conditions of the Borough which could optimise the use of previously developed land and promote the efficient use of land in those areas.

-6.176 Overall, the Local Plan is expected to have a cumulative mixed minor positive and minor negative effect in relation to achieving SA objective 18.
+6.182 Overall, the Local Plan is expected to have a cumulative minor negative effect in relation to achieving SA objective 18.
 These effects are likely to be long-term and permanent.